 Threats

-Although Colorado Division of Wildlife elk population data indicates an overall increase in elk population estimates for the Forest from 1980 to 2003, increasing populations do not necessarily translate to good habitat conditions.

-Management activities that negatively impact elk are primarily related to the long-term cumulative effects of these activities on their habitats.
+Management activities that negatively impact elk are primarily related to the long-term cumulative effects of all human activities on elk habitats.
 Human disturbances associated with roads and trails influence elk habitat effectiveness, and growing private development, especially in elk migration corridors and winter range, may also affect elk number and distribution.
 Some riparian areas and meadows on the Forest are in fair or poor condition from livestock and wild ungulates contributing to higher utilization levels on these important foraging areas.

 Management Recommendations